SmartON: Just-in-Time Active Event Detection on Energy Harvesting Systems: Experimental Setup

 $\bullet$\textit{Total Catches:} This refers to the total number of time units when the system woke up and were able to detect an event.
 In other words, irrespective of the number of times a system wakes up, if it detects $n$ events, then Total Catch = $n$.

 $\bullet$ \textit{Energy Efficiency:} This refers to the portion of harvested energy spent by the system (e.g., to wake up and detect events) when there is actually an event.
 Harvested energy is wasted when the system wakes up but there is no event to detect.
-An energy efficiency of 100\% refers to an ideal system that spends all of its harvested energy to wake up and detect events only when they are happening.
+An energy efficiency of 100\% refers to an ideal system which only wakes up when events are happening.